harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

 Some things to note here:

  - I've forced the install directory to something without spaces or other special crap in the name.
-We'll come to that in a bit.
+This will make setting up systemd easier later.
  - 896660 is the steam identifier for Valheim.
  - You can re-use this command later when you need to update the gamefiles when the devs release an update.